MaximDevoir/ins-guns2/README.md

 # Insurgency Guns2 Addon

-> Allows the VIP to aqquire a primary weapon through using the `guns2` command.
+> Allows the VIP to acquire a primary weapon through using the `guns2` command.